page currently under construction/updating

-Clarity, Total Phosphorus, Temperature ~ On-Lake
+Clarity, Total Phosphorus, Temperature

 MANCHAUG POND FOUNDATION's ON-LAKE TEAM

 In July 2015, a team of Manchaug Pond Foundation volunteers began a new effort to monitor the quality of our pond's water.
 For years, volunteers continue to work with the Blackstone River Coalition to monitor water quality at the pond's inlet, at the northwest cove, and outlet at the dam.
-And year's before that, the Manchaug Pond Association tested on-lake for clarity and bacteria.
+And year's before that, the Manchaug Pond Association tested on-lake for clarity (Secchi Disc) and bacteria.

 To begin the effort, the water-quality team takes water samples at three different depths: